os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/population/documentation/population_discipline.markdown

 ![](climate_death_multipliers.PNG)

 Finally [^10], death rate is impacted by average calorie intake and deviating from a parametrable reference value will have a significant impact on death rate in both ways.
-Death rate age range is impacted differently whether the average calorie intake rises or decreases: youger people will be more impacted by undernutrition whereas older one by overnutrition due to cardiovascular deseases.
+Death rate age range is impacted differently whether the average calorie intake rises or decreases: youger people will be more impacted by undernutrition whereas older one by overnutrition due to cardiovascular deseases [^11].
 It is modelized such as:
 $$DR_i = \widetilde{DR}_i + \overline{DR}_i$$
 With $\widetilde{DR}_i$ death rate related to economy and temperature, $\overline{DR}_i$ related to calorie intake.
 $$\overline{DR}_i = \alpha_{i,j}*|\frac{kcal-kcal_{ref}}{\theta*kcal_{ref}}|$$